 Not really.
 While there are some platforms that allow you to buy cryptocurrency without providing any proof of ID, PayPal isn’t an anonymous payment method.
 This is due to the fact that you’ll need to fund your PayPal account from a linked bank account or credit card, which will in turn be linked to your identity.

 Yes.
-One option is to sell bitcoin through a peer-to-peer marketplace that accepts PayPal, such as LocalBitcoins or Paxful, or place a trade on an exchange like VirWox.
-Another alternative is to use an exchange where you can sell bitcoin for NZD, then withdraw your dollars to the credit card or bank account linked to your PayPal balance.
+One option is to sell Bitcoin through a peer-to-peer marketplace that accepts PayPal, such as LocalBitcoins or Paxful, or place a trade on an exchange like VirWox.
+Another alternative is to use an exchange where you can sell Bitcoin for IDR, then withdraw your rupiah to the credit card or bank account linked to your PayPal balance.

-Yes, there are several crypto exchanges that offer fiat-to-crypto trading and accept deposits via bank account transfer, POLi Payments, credit card and debit card.
+Yes, there are several crypto exchanges that offer fiat-to-crypto trading and accept deposits via bank account transfer, credit card, debit card and even cash.

 Disclaimer: Cryptocurrencies are speculative, complex and involve significant risks – they are highly